- Data shows that most hiring managers prefer to stick with more traditional questions in job interviews.

 - "Why should we hire you?"

-Whether you are currently seeking a new position or you do not intend to go on interviews for quite some time, understanding the reasons these common questions are asked – and being prepared to answer them thoroughly and confidently – will benefit you.
+Whether you are currently seeking a new position or do not intend to go into interviews for quite some time, understanding the reasons these common questions are asked – and being prepared to answer them thoroughly and confidently – will benefit you.

-Remember that an interview goes both ways: Job candidates need to be sure the position and company will be good fits for them as well, not just the other way around.
-As such, don't be afraid to ask questions of your own, to request clarification or to follow up at the end of an interview with additional information if it was relevant to a question asked earlier but didn't come to you in time.
+Remember that an interview goes both ways: You need to find out if the position and company will be a good fit for you as well.
+As such, don't be afraid to ask questions of your own, to request clarifications, or to return to an earlier question if the relevant information didn't come to you in time.
 Interviewers are human too, and they understand that no one is perfect, especially in stressful situations.
 Good luck out there.